Weiser State Forest

 Weiser State Forest is located in the ridge and valley region of eastern Pennsylvania.
 Named for the frontier diplomat, Conrad Weiser, the forest covers almost 30,000 acres on 16 tracts throughout the region.
 The Weiser Forest District includes:

-Weiser State Forest also includes a series of river islands on the Susquehanna River called the Sheets Island Archipelago.
+Weiser State Forest also includes the Sheets Island Archipelago, a series of islands on the Susquehanna River.

 Weiser State Forest Management

 DCNR’s Bureau of Forestry manages our state forests for their long-term health and productivity while conserving native wild plants.
 These forests are managed as “working forests” and provide a suite of uses and values to Pennsylvania citizens, while maintaining the forest’s wild character.

 The management of our state forests is guided by the

 State Forest Resource Management Plan.